How It Works

 How CampaignsLive Works

-How CampaignsLive turns 500,000+ proven campaigns into ready-to-use AI creative.
-Training data, the workflow, output formats, and IP ownership explained.
+How CampaignsLive turns proven campaign patterns into ready-to-use AI creative.
+The workflow, output formats, and IP ownership explained.

-Most AI image platforms are trained on the open internet.
+Most AI image tools default to the register of the open internet.
 That is fine if you want to generate a stock photo of a person holding a coffee cup.
 It is a problem if you are trying to produce brand creative, because the open internet is mostly not brand creative.
-It is photography, screenshots, fan art, memes, watermarks, and a great deal of work the original creators never intended a model to consume.
+It is photography, screenshots, fan art, memes, and watermarks.

 • Every major category — automotive, financial services, retail, FMCG, telecom, hospitality, B2B, public sector.